ulule/geoipfix/README.rst

     go get github.com/cortesi/modd/cmd/modd

-Then launch it in the ipfix directory:
+Then launch it in the geoipfix directory:

 ::